 Putnam, who wants to write and direct professionally some day, expects to be back in the grueling competition again next year.
 “I won’t think about it until the deadline,” he said.
 “I’ll let it come to me when it happens.
 I’ll be better able to adapt if I don’t think about it too hard beforehand.”

-For a look at Putnam’s award-winning film, go to http://www.putnamfilms.com/.
+For a look at Putnam’s award-winning film, go to www.putnamfilms.com (link no longer active).
 For information about Western’s program in motion picture and television production, visit the Motion Picture & Television Production Program.